Standard contractual clauses

 When does my company need SCC?

-As soon as a company, either in the role of controller and/or processor, transfers personal data to a so-called "third country", appropriate safeguards for the protection of this data are required in accordance with Art.
+As soon as a company, either in the role of controller and/or processor personal data are transferred to a so-called "third country" pursuant to Art.
 44 et seq.
-GDPR, appropriate safeguards for the protection of this data are required to ensure that the level of protection for the data of natural persons guaranteed by the GDPR is not undermined.
+GDPR Suitable guarantees necessary to protect this data in order to ensure that the level of protection of natural persons' data guaranteed by the GDPR is not undermined.

-If there is no adequacy decision by the EU Commission for the third country, the SCCs will usually be an essential building block for this.
+If the third country has no Appropriateness decision Commission, the SCCs will usually be a key building block for this.

-As the so-called Schrems II judgment of the European Court of Justice (judgment of 16.07.2020, case C 311/18) has made clear, the guarantees listed in Art.
+How the so-called Schrems II judgment of the European Court of Justice (judgment of 16.07.2020, case C 311/18), the guarantees listed in Art.
 44 et seq.
 GDPR are not sufficient on their own.
-Rather, the data protection situation in the recipient country must be examined and it must be determined which further technical and organizational measures (encryption, anonymization, pseudonymization) are additionally required for the respective case.
+Rather, the data protection situation in the recipient country must be examined and it must be determined which further technical and organizational measures (Encryption, Anonymization, Pseudonymization) are additionally required for the respective case.

 One possible outcome of such a risk assessment may also be the decision not to carry out the planned data transfer and to find a European solution instead.